 As on other routes, you can sometimes save by booking a multi-city ticket, and getting a sleeper only for nighttime hours.
 However, because the route is so popular, rooms turn over often, and this may not help.

 One hack unique to this route is that sometimes a split ticket 449⁄49 or 48⁄448 will be more than 10% cheaper.
 This often means that you will have to switch sleeping cars at Albany.
 In particular for westbound 449⁄49 travelers this is a good thing, as the 49 sleeping cars (4911, 4912) are adjacent to the dining car, while the 449 sleeping car (4920) is 7 coach cars away from the dining car.

 If you choose to do the split ticket hack, at Albany you’ll just walk on the platform from 4920 to 4911 / 4912.
 Sometimes the SCAs (sleeping car attendants) will give you the option of staying in 4920.

 As on all Viewliner sleepers, the best roomette is room #1.
 This is the only roomette that you can see out windows on both sides.
 The full bedrooms can see out both sides as well, with the curtains open looking across the hallway.

-As of June 1, 2018, the Lake Shore Limited and Capitol Limited use a unique dining concept for sleeping car passengers.
-There is no longer a traditional dining car on the Lake Shore Limited and Capitol Limited does not cook food on board with a single dining car staff member.
-Offboard-prepared cold meals are provided to sleeping car passengers only as part of their ticket price.
+On June 1, 2018, the Lake Shore Limited and Capitol Limited switched to a unique dining concept for sleeping car passengers.
+The dining car on the Lake Shore Limited and Capitol Limited does not cook food on board with a single dining car staff member.
+Offboard-prepared cold/hot meals are provided to sleeping car passengers only as part of their ticket price.